0xd3lbow/Orderbook-Speed/README.md

 # Pulled Bids & Asks for Altcoin Orderbooks

-Outputs for pulled bids and asks have been added.
 * To run this script on altcoins, you'll have to update the size property under the for-loop to calculate the pulled orders from the new ticker.
 * **Note:** If you refer to the Coinbase documentation on Websocket channels, a message containing a size property of "0" indicates a previously active order was removed from that price level.